Zdeněk Grygera

 Zdeněk Grygera ([ˈzdɛɲɛk ˈɡrɪɡɛra]; born 14 May 1980) is a Czech former professional footballer who played as a defender.
+He spent his early professional football career in the Czech Republic before moving abroad to play for Ajax in the Netherlands, Juventus in Italy and Fulham in England.

+Grygera also represented the Czech Republic national football team at two UEFA European Championships (2004 and 2008) as well as the 2006 FIFA World Cup.

 Club career

-Early career
+Early club career

 Grygera began his career at Petra Drnovice before moving to Sparta Prague.

-Ajax

-In July 2003, he was signed by Dutch club Ajax for an undisclosed fee, estimated to be around €3.5 million.
+In July 2003, Grygera was signed by Dutch club Ajax for an undisclosed fee, estimated to be around €3.5 million.
 His first goal came for the club came in September 2004, a 5–0 thrashing away at Den Bosch.
 He soon became a fan favorite, especially after scoring against bitter rivals Feyenoord in the April Klassieker.

-Juventus

-On 10 January 2007, it was confirmed by Ajax Technical Director Martin van Geel that Grygera would be leaving for Juventus on a Bosman transfer when his contract with Ajax expired in June 2007.
+On 10 January 2007, Ajax Technical Director Martin van Geel announced that Grygera left Juventus on a Bosman transfer when his contract with Ajax expired in June 2007.
 He was supposed to transfer after the 2006 FIFA World Cup, but the Calciopoli scandal prevented him from doing so.
-He expressed his delight over the possibility of playing with one of his Czech compatriots, Pavel Nedvěd.

-Due to his versatility, he soon established himself in the Juventus starting lineup.
-In March, he scored and subsequently set up David Trezeguet's goal in a 2–0 win over Genoa, and also scored a last-gasp equalizer in the club's Derby d'Italia fixture against rivals Internazionale on 18 April 2009.
+On 18 April 2019, Grygera scored a last-gasp equalizer in the club's Derby d'Italia fixture against rivals Internazionale on 18 April 2009.

 Fulham

-In summer 2011, Grygera still had one year left to run on his contract at Juventus, but it was rescinded by mutual consent on 30 August 2011.
-The following day, he joined English Premier League side Fulham.
+In summer 2011, Grygera still had one year left to run on his contract at Juventus, but it was rescinded by mutual consent the same year on 30 August.
+The following day, he joined Premier League club Fulham.
 He received the number 26 jersey and made his Fulham debut on 15 September 2011 in the UEFA Europa League against Twente.
 Grygera suffered an anterior cruciate ligament rupture during a league match against Tottenham Hotspur on 6 November 2011, which kept him out for the rest of the season.

 Grygera's contract with Fulham was up for renewal at the end of the 2011–12 season.
-Manager Martin Jol, said, "Hopefully he can prove himself before the end of August.
-If he proves he's fit I would like to keep him."
+Manager Martin Jol said: "Hopefully he can prove himself before the end of August.
+If he proves he's, fit I would like to keep him."
 On 6 December 2012, Jol confirmed that Grygera had decided to retire from football to concentrate instead on returning to full fitness.